 Thank you for your interest in applying for research funding from the Ménière’s Society.
 Further information about how to apply is detailed below.
 If you have any questions, or would like any additional information about applying for a research grant, please contact us.

 All applications are submitted to the Society's Trustees for decision.
 Trustees meet four times a year in March, June, September and December.

 Applicants should apply in writing, giving details of the amount of funding requested, the purpose of the funding (training, travel, etc) and how it will be of benefit to you and those affected by vestibular disorders.
 Application letters should be sent to: The Director, Ménière’s Society, The Rookery, Surrey Hills Business Park, Wotton, Surrey RH5 6QT.
 The application will be put to the Society’s Trustees for decision and is usually made at the quarterly meeting following receipt of the application.

-Applicants should complete the grant application form and send to the Director at least four weeks prior to the quarterly trustee meeting.
+Applicants should complete the grant application form and send to the Director by the 15th of the month preceding a quarterly trustee meeting.
 A decision will usually be made at the meeting, although peer review may be required for certain projects.

-Applicants should complete the grant application form and send to the Director at least four weeks prior to the quarterly trustee meeting.
+Applicants should complete the grant application form and send to the Director by the 15th of the month preceding a quarterly trustee meeting.
 All applications will be subject to peer review to ensure they meet the Society's criteria.
 A decision will usually be made within three to six months following receipt of the application.

 Large research grants in excess of £40,000